 Textbook and Resources Allowance: This is an assistance scheme offered to parents of secondary school students to contribute to the cost of textbooks and other learning resources.
 In 2014, families of students in Years 8 to 10 are entitled to $115 per student per annum.
 The allowance rate increases to $250 per student per annum in Years 11 and 12.
 See the Queensland Department of Education and Training website for more information.

-Education Maintenance Allowance: The Education Maintenance Allowance is a scheme that assists some students and their parents with school-related expenses.
+Education Maintenance Allowance: The government assists eligible government school students and their parents with expenses through the Education Maintenance Allowance (EMA).
 The school principal or bursar can answer queries about eligibility.
-The EMA is designed to help meet the costs of primary or secondary schooling for students from low-income families (up to the age of 16 years) .
-In 2014, the allowance is $200 per year for Prep students and $150 per year for all other primary school students.
-Allowances for secondary students sit at $300 per year for Year 7 students and $250 per year for all other year levels.
+The EMA is available in 2014, but will be discontinued in 2015.
+It is designed to help meet the costs of primary or secondary schooling for students (up to the age of 16 years) from low-income families.
+For primary students, the EMA amount in 2014 is $200 for Prep students and $150 for all other primary students.
+For secondary students, it is $300 for Year 7 students and $250 for all other secondary students per year.
+The EMA is paid directly to parents in two instalments: the first instalment of 70 per cent of the total amount is paid from March onwards, and the remaining 30 per cent is paid from August onwards.
+Note that applications must be submitted to schools on time — there is one deadline in February and a second in August.